-- (1) The Organiser of an FCE must give the Original/Master recording media of the competition, together with the summary score sheets and other pertinent documentation, to the FAI Controller at the conclusion of the competition and must ensure that each delegation can purchase copies of the same within 90 days.
-The FAI Controller will deliver the recording media and paperwork to the Chairman of the IPC Judges' Committee. - (2) The Original/Master recording media is the digital recording media used for original recordings or, when relevant, is the digital media onto which a designated person directly records the digital images from the original recordings.
-The Original/Master recording media shall be recorded using professional quality recording and playback equipment.
+- (1) The Scoring System operator at an FCE (other than for CP) must give, a copy of the recording media of the competition in an MKV format, together with the summary score sheets and other pertinent documentation, to the FAI Controller.
+The FAI Controller will deliver the copy of the recording media and the documentation to the Chair of the IPC Judges' Committee and/or the IPC Judge Video Librarian, who must ensure that each delegation can purchase copies of the same within 45 days. - (2) The recording media is the digital recording media used for original recordings or, when relevant, is the digital media onto which a designated person directly records the digital images from the original recordings.
+The recording media shall be recorded using professional quality recording and playback equipment.